• Skip to primary navigation

 Sarah

-I started my journey at 150 pounds (68 kg) and 27 days later, I was 133 (60 kg).
+I started my journey at 150 pounds (68 kg) and 27 days later, I was 133 pounds (60 kg).
 The following month I still had my occasional juice and smoothie, and ate sparingly, losing another 9 pounds (4 kg) effortlessly.

 I went from size 14 to a 4 and feel terrific.
 I could probably lose a bit more, but if it is supposed to come off, it will.
 I no longer need to worry about it.